sc0ttj/component/README.md

 Use the storage module to make your components remember their state between page refreshes and sessions, using `localStorage`.

-Note that `storage` includes polyfills for NodeJS, so works in Node too, by saving to JSON files.
+Note that `storage` can be polyfilled for NodeJS, so will work in Node too - by saving to JSON files.

+In NodeJS, the state persists between script invocations, rather than page refreshes.

 To use the `storage` add-on, include it in your project like so: